Bud Abbott and Lou Costello. Stan Laurel and Oliver Hardy. Chris Farley and David Spade.

 Key & Peele: East/West Bowl Introductions

-Play-by-play announcers Dave Stas and Jeff Werthing gear up for the showdown between college football’s best players.
+Play-by-play announcers Dave Stas and Jeff Werthing gear up for the showdown between the nation’s best college football players.
 The ridiculous name choices go from not-so-bad to absurd in a hurry, and the sketch never gets old.

 Key and Peele Football Names